Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/swiftsmash-saga/tap/point-a-pile/rules/_index.md

 {{% rules-block heading="Setup" icon="setup" %}}

-Turn all cards into a single deck, shuffle, and place facedown on the table.
+Turn all cards into a single deck.
+Shuffle it and place it facedown on the table.
 Pick any player to be **Headpointer** ( = start player).

 {{% /rules-block %}}